-We humans can tell the difference between a header and a paragraph by looking at a page; computers lack this intuition.
-To successfully display a web page, a browser must be explicitly told what each piece of content is.
+As humans, we can easily distinguish between a header and a paragraph just by looking at a page.
+However, computers lack this intuition.
+To accurately display a web page, a browser must be explicitly informed about each piece of content.

 So how exactly do we tell the browser what’s what?
 This is where HyperText Markup Language (or HTML for short) comes in handy.